 “I urge the active participation of all journalists,” he said.

-Acting Editor-in-Chief of Gorkhapatra Sansthan, Junar Babu Basnet, has said that Gorkhapatra Corporation publishes news based on content and facts rather than favoring any ideology or political party, especially during the election period.
+Acting Editor-in-Chief of Gorkhapatra Corporation, Junar Babu Basnet, has said that Gorkhapatra Corporation publishes news based on content and facts irrespective of ideology or political party, especially during the election period.

-Speaking at a program, Basnet stated that in the current sensitive situation, the institution understands that the ultimate value lies in the people’s mandate.
+Speaking at the program, Basnet stated that in the current sensitive situation, the institution understands that the ultimate value lies in the people’s mandate.

-He added that Gorkhapatra remains committed to respecting the public mandate and delivering responsible journalism accordingly.
+He added that Gorkhapatra is committed to respect the public mandate and has been pursuing responsible journalism accordingly.

 Gorkhapatra Pledges Responsible Coverage Ahead of Election

-Acknowledging that elections are the pillar of the nation, he said that media institutions play a significant role in supporting that pillar.
+Acknowledging that elections are the pillars of the nation, he said that media institutions play a significant role in supporting that pillar.

-He pledged to remain fair, impartial, and just in their reporting, while providing accurate and educational information to the public.
+He pledged to remain fair, impartial, and just in reporting, while providing accurate and informatinve material to the public.

 With a long history of covering national elections, Gorkhapatra has recognized its responsibility to strictly follow the established code of conduct.